Male OB-GYNs Are Rare, But Is That A Problem?

 "I don't get discouraged; I don't get offended," Butterworth says.
 "I gladly hand that patient off."

-He's one of only two male residents in the program of 24 at MUSC, and says he finds it rewarding when he can win a new patient's confidence.
+He's one of only two male residents in the program of 24 at MUSC and says he finds it rewarding when he can win a new patient's confidence.

 "I have patients that clearly express disdain to have to see a guy," he says.
 "Then I develop rapport with her.
 And she says, 'I expected you to be x-y-z, and you were better than that.' "